I honestly can’t remember a time growing up when my mother didn’t dye her hair.

 Fertilizer: Because Ageism Is A Load Of Crap

-According to Victoria Lipnic, the acting chair of the Employment Opportunity Commission (EEOC), until recently, the biggest open secret in the American workplace was sexual harassment.
+According to Victoria Lipnic, the acting chair of the Equal Employment Opportunity Commission (EEOC), until recently, the biggest open secret in the American workplace was sexual harassment.

 Everyone knew it was happening, most were uncomfortable with it, but few said anything about it for fear of retaliation.